DjonnyX/rcx-virtual-list/README.md

 # RcxVirtualList

-Maximum performance for extremely large lists.
+Maximum performance for extremely large lists.<br/>
 Animation of elements is supported.

 [Beta version]